Skip to content

 D) Compresses text using algorithms

-Question 5: What does the performance monitoring system track to optimize agent responses?
+Question 5: What does the data processing performance monitoring system track to optimize agent responses?

 A) Only response times